 Types of Engineering Degrees

-Georgia Southern offers engineering degrees for every type of student, and it’s important that you find the one that fits your goals and personality.
-Whether you’re coming in from the Regents’ Engineering Pathways (REP) program, or starting out in one of Southern’s degree programs, we provide you resources that help you make this decision.
-Learn the differences between engineering degrees to find the right fit for you:
+Georgia Southern’s Paulson College of Engineering and Computing offers engineering degrees for every type of student, and it’s important that you find the one that fits your goals, interests, and personality.
+Whether you’re coming through the Regents’ Engineering Pathways (REP) Program, or starting out in one of Southern’s degree programs, we provide you resources that help you make this decision.
+Learn the differences between engineering degrees to find the right fit for you,

-Civil engineers plan, design, construct, operate, test, maintain, inspect and manage society’s infrastructure such as roads and bridges, shipping terminals and ports, skyscrapers and tunnels, reservoirs and sewage systems, railways and airports, and other facilities.
+Civil engineers plan, design, construct, operate, test, maintain, inspect and manage society’s infrastructure.
+Infrastructure includes roads and bridges, shipping terminals and ports, skyscrapers and tunnels, reservoirs and sewage systems, railways and airports, and other facilities.
 Every day, no matter where you live, you benefit from something designed or managed by a civil engineer.
 If you’ve ever wondered how a bridge or a building was designed and constructed, or how the water you drink is made safe, then civil engineering may be your calling.

 Computer engineers blend electrical engineering and computer science to contribute to advancements in digital technology, computer networking and computer systems.
 They use hardware and software design and computer programming to make computing platforms and apps more efficient and powerful, to ensure that hardware and software systems are seamlessly integrated, and to make computing systems safer.
 As a computer engineer, you could develop new computer hardware, design and implement software applications, or enhance the capabilities of networks and communications systems.
 From robotics to wireless networks, from operating systems to aircraft design, there is a specialization in computer engineering for any interest.